-Share of $3^{rd}$ graders who are reading proficient (2015/2016 school year).
-The area's neighborhood elementary school needs to meet or exceed the statewide proficiency rate of $57.3\%^1$ neighborhood school needs to meet or exceed the statewide graduation rate of 82.17%

-Share of 8th graders who are math proficient (2015/2016 school year).
-The area's neighborhood middle school needs to meet or exceed the statewide proficiency rate of 57.9% Share of high school students that graduate on time (2015/2016 school year).
-The area's high
+- Share of 3rd graders who are reading proficient (2017/2018 school year).
+The area's neighborhood elementary school needs to meet or exceed the statewide proficiency rate of 55.7%1 - Share of 8th graders who are math proficient (2017/2018 school year).
+The area's neighborhood middle school needs to meet or exceed the statewide proficiency rate of 57.0%1 - Share of high school students that graduate on time (2017/2018 school year).
+The area's neighborhood high school needs to meet or exceed the statewide graduation rate of 83.2%2

-Applicants will receive four points if the development is located in an area with access to higher performing schools.
+Applicants will receive 4 points if the development is located in an area with access to higher performing schools.
 The same regions eligible for economic integration points are also eligible for access to higher performing school points.
-This includes the seven-county Twin Cities metropolitan area and areas in and around Duluth, Rochester and Saint Cloud.
+This includes the Twin Cities 7-County Metropolitan Area and areas in and around Duluth, Rochester, and Saint Cloud.

-Each elementary school, middle school, and high school attendance boundary are assessed separately and then combined for a final score.
+Each elementary school, middle school3, and high school attendance boundary are assessed separately and then combined for a final score.
 If a school is equal to or greater than the statewide average, it meets that performance threshold for that measure.
 If at least two of the three measurements achieve the performance threshold, the area is eligible for points.

-Access to higher performing schools is based on elementary school attendance boundaries.
-Points for 8th grade math proficiency and high school graduation rate are assigned to the elementary school that feeds into those middle and high schools.
-Private, charter and magnet schools are excluded from this analysis.
+Access to higher performing schools is based on elementary school attendance boundaries.4 Points for 8th grade math proficiency and high school graduation rate are assigned to the elementary school that feeds into those middle and high schools.
+Private, charter, and magnet schools are excluded from this analysis.

 This document includes maps of the areas eligible for points given their access to higher performing schools.
-Interactive tools will be made available for applicants to map project locations and determine the high-performing school points through the community profiles at www.mnhousing.gov Policy & Research > Community Profiles.
+Interactive tools will be made available for applicants to map project locations and determine the high-performing school points through the community profiles at www.mnhousing.gov > Policy & Research > Community Profiles.

-Areas outside the seven-county Twin Cities metropolitan area, Duluth, Rochester, and St. Cloud are not eligible for school performance or economic integration points, but they are eligible for 10 points under the Rural/Tribal Designated Areas.
+Areas outside the Twin Cities 7-County Metropolitan Area, Duluth, Rochester, and St. Cloud are not eligible for school performance or economic integration points, but they are eligible for 10 points under the Rural/Tribal Designated